MakerPrepLA/makerprepla/lessons/lesson9_objects/lesson9.md

 ### Exercise 3:

 1. Which should we use above: `car[prop] = 1992` or `car.prop = 1992`?
 Try both ways!
-2. What happens when you ask for a property that is not registered to the object? i.e. to what value does the expression `car['nothing_here']` resolve to? what about `car.nothing_here`?
+2. What happens when you ask for a property that is not registered to the object? i.e. to what value does the expression `car['nothingHere']` resolve to? what about `car.nothingHere`?
-3. Create your own `dream_car` object.
+3. Create your own `dreamCar` object.
 4.  **Use dot notation** to add properties `make`, `model`, and `color` with values of type string, `year` with a value of type number, and `registered` with a value of type boolean.

 #### Exercise: